General context, key principles and hot topics

 Employees have the right to a disciplinary hearing if the company handbook, manual or policy provides for it in relation to employee misconduct.
 Employees of government or public bodies have the right to a fair hearing.

 Executive directors owe additional duties under the Companies Ordinance, the company’s articles and common law.
-In addition to the rights they have as an employee of the company, directors also have rights under the Companies Ordinance and their company’s articles with respect to the potential threat of removal or disqualification in the case of breach of directors’ duties.
+In addition to the rights they have as an employee of the company, directors also have rights under the Companies Ordinance and their company’s articles with respect to the potential threat of removal or disqualification if they breach directors’ duties.

 31 Do employees’ rights under local employment law differ if a person is deemed to have engaged in misconduct?
 Are there disciplinary or other steps that a company must take when an employee is implicated or suspected of misconduct, such as suspension or in relation to compensation?